 - 1.1.
-It is compulsory for ponies to be measured at an official SJI Measuring Session, as prescribed hereunder, before being registered to jump in show jumping competitions, under SJI rules. - 1.2.
+It is compulsory for ponies to be measured at an official SJI Measuring Session, as prescribed hereunder, before being registered to jump in show jumping competitions, under SII rules. - 1.2.
 Specific measuring sessions in each region for this purpose are organised from time to time, to facilitate pony owners. - 1.3.
 The pony owner or the person responsible for presenting the pony at the Measuring Session is responsible for making themselves familiar with the rules of measuring of ponies and those of Appeal, under SJI rules. - 1.4.
 All ponies measured at an Official SJI Measuring centre, must have the height, as measured on that day, recorded in the passport and signed by the attending Veterinarian. - 1.5.
 The Board Of Directors Committee through its relevant committee has the authority to ask for any pony to be re-measured. - 1.6.
 Fees for measuring / micro-chipping, re-measuring etc., will be set by the Board Of Directors Committee from time to time as considered necessary, and recorded in the official publication.
-Fees as of January 2019 are €25 for members and €30 for non members or sterling equivalent. (subject to change).
-Fee for appeal measuring is €250 for members and €300 for non members
+The fee for measuring may vary and will be decided by the relevant regions at the beginning of each measuring year.
+Fee for appeal measuring is €250 for members and €300 for non members - 1.7.
+Should the Veterinary Surgeon consider the pony unfit for presentation, through clinical grounds, which will include excessive hoof trimming, lameness, ataxia, dehydration, abnormal heart rate or other conditions which the